SM 32x100 [2xM8] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.